IMPLANT DENTISTRY

 A typical tooth extraction is straightforward:

 Tooth removal usually takes between 30 and 60 minutes.
-We do not recommend multiple teeth extraction in one session, unless your pain tolerance is very high.
+We do not recommend multiple tooth extractions in a single session unless your pain tolerance is very high.

-Removing a damaged tooth is only step one, and planning its replacement is just as important.
+Removing a damaged tooth is only the first step, and planning its replacement is just as important.

 Your gum’s time to heal usually starts closing within one to two weeks, while deeper bone healing takes longer, often months.
-To enhance your healing process you have to follow with your dentist’s aftercare.
-This minimizes complications and helps ensure a smooth recovery.
+To enhance your healing process, you must follow your dentist’s aftercare instructions.
+This minimises complications and helps ensure a smooth recovery.

 Recovery is vital, and with proper aftercare, most patients heal smoothly within weeks.